Shrawan-Kumar/Lending-Club-Case-Study/README.md

-# Lending-Club-Case-Study

-# A Data Analytics Project
+# Lending-Club-Case-Study: A Data Analytics Project

 # Problem Statement and Business Understanding: